Catalyst Pedals Review

-Our experience w.
-Catalyst Pedals by Pedaling Innovation after 6,000km in Africa: a thorough review.
+Our experience with Catalyst Pedals by Pedaling Innovation after 6,000km in Africa: a thorough review.
 Are they the best flat pedals?
 Where is the innovation?

-The biggest pedals on the market, the Catalyst by Pedaling Innovation look impressive at first sight – they really stand out and make your bike noticed.
-For our African bicycle trip, we really didn’t want to use clipless, the often terrible road conditions make that a very dangerous choice in my opinion, you really want to be able to put your feet on the ground as quickly as possible on the sandy or bumpy tracks.
+The biggest pedals on the market, the Catalyst by Pedaling Innovation, look impressive at first sight – they really stand out and make your bike noticeable.
+For our African bicycle trip, we really didn’t want to use clipless pedals; the often terrible road conditions make that a perilous choice, in my opinion.
+You really want to be able to put your feet on the ground as quickly as possible on the sandy or bumpy tracks.

 Disclosure: Some of our articles contain affiliate links.
 This comes at no additional cost for you and helps us keep this website up and running. (as Amazon Associates we earn commission from qualifying purchases)